Special Project: Generalized Pythagoras Trees

 This video shows different tree representations for traditional Pythagoras Trees created by changing parameters in the corresponding application:

-Below, for generating generalized Pythagoras Trees the directory structure of the source code of the Qt Creator is used as hierarchy.
+Below, for generating generalized Pythagoras Trees, the directory structure of the source code of the Qt Creator is used as hierarchy.

 The arrangement of nodes in a generalized Pythagoras Tree is either on a semicircle or a circle.
-The size of nodes is either the same for each node with the same depth, related to the number of leaf nodes or to file/directory sizes.
+The size of the nodes is either the same for each node with the same depth, related to the number of leaf nodes or to file/directory sizes.
 The nodes can be represented as squares or more generalized as rectangles.
 Depending on the settings chosen it is possible to get the sum of the surface areas to be the same for each depth.

 Examples for the search function and coloring by categories of file extensions (of leaf nodes):

-In this video different ways to visualize the data are presented as well as interactive features such as the search function, the highlighting of categories and semantic and geometric zooming:
+In this video, different ways to visualize the data are presented, as well as interactive features such as the search function, the highlighting of categories, and semantic and geometric zooming:

 The results of this project were published in two publications: In Generalized Pythagoras Trees for Visualizing Hierarchies and Generalized Pythagoras Trees: A Fractal Approach to Hierarchy Visualization.